High Risk Checklist

 -

-Can facilitate early identification to capture those patients at the highest risk for cardiac arrest.
+Facilitate early identification of patients at the highest risk for cardiac arrest.

 -

-How to implement High Risk Checklist in the ICU:
+How can we implement a High Risk Checklist in our ICU?

 -